Solo Riding Tips for the Lone Adventurer

 Flat tires are bound to happen, so having a tire gauge and a way to fix a flat is a great thing to consider.
 If you have tube tires, carry an extra one, as well as the wrenches or tire irons to make a quick tire change.
 For tubeless tires, a tubeless tire repair kit is ideal for spur-of-the-moment repairs.

 Solo Riding Tip 3: Pack Food and Water

 If you're going far off the beaten path, necessities like food and water may not be easy to obtain.
 A simple lightweight hydration pack is always a great idea.
-Hydration packs are relatively inexpensive gear items with pockets you can store a few energy bars in.
+Bring a backpack you can store water and some energy bars in.
 You may not necessarily need an entire meal plan, but it helps to have a little something to tide you over just in case.
 If you're riding alone anywhere off the beaten path, make sure you have plenty of water too.

 Solo Riding Tip 4: Let People Know Where You're Going